 Continuous monitoring of population metrics, such as size and age, is essential for adaptive management and tracking trends over time.
-Steelhead fisheries management in the Columbia and Snake rivers is partially driven by the abundance of large steelhead, often called B-run steelhead in fisheries regulations, counted at Bonneville and Lower Granite dams.
-B-run steelhead are defined as fish ≥78 cm FL and are often associated with a two-saltwater age.
-A-run steelhead (<78 cm FL) can also have two-saltwater fish returning, but are typically smaller in size than the B-run dominated stocks.
-The mean length-at-age for two-saltwater steelhead in SY2022 was below the length cutoff for the B-run size classification.
-Spawn year 2022 two-saltwater fish were on average 1.3 cm larger than SY2021 two-saltwater fish, but still 4.7 cm smaller than the 78 cm length requirement for large fish (Appendix D-7).
-Despite recent increases in average twosaltwater age fork length, we have seen an overall steady declining trend in average fork length of two-saltwater wild steelhead since SY2009.
-The reduced FL-at-age is not novel, but a continuation of a developing trend, and poor growth and survival in the ocean may be a contributing factor (Bowersox et al. 2019).
-The depressed returns of populations that typically produce larger two- and three-saltwater fish, particularly, the Upper Clearwater, South Fork Clearwater, Middle Fork Salmon, and South Fork Salmon river wild populations and the Dworshak hatchery stock, may have contributed to the apparent return of smaller steelhead in the aggregate escapement.
-The declining average FL of two-saltwater steelhead poses a challenge to fisheries managers, because it has impacted fishing regulations and public perception of fewer returning B-run steelhead (Copeland et al. 2017; Bowersox et al. 2019).
+Steelhead fisheries management in the Columbia and Snake rivers is partially driven by the abundance of large steelhead, often called

+B-run steelhead in fisheries regulations, counted at Bonneville and Lower Granite dams, B-run steelhead are defined as fish ≥78 cm FL and are often associated with having a saltwater age of 2 years.
+A-run steelhead (<78 cm FL) can also return as saltwater age-2 but are smaller in size than the B-run dominated stocks.
+The mean length for saltwater age-2 steelhead in SY2023 was 6 cm less than the length cutoff for the B-run/large size classification.
+In SY2023, the mean fork length of steelhead with a saltwater age of 2 was 70 cm for the A-run group and 81 cm for the Brun group.
+Also, SY2023 saltwater age-2 steelhead were on average 1 cm smaller than SY2022 saltwater age-2 steelhead (Appendix D-7).
+The depressed returns of steelhead populations that typically produce larger saltwater age-2 and age-3 fish (i.e., the Upper Clearwater, South Fork Clearwater, Middle Fork Salmon, and South Fork Salmon river wild populations and the Dworshak hatchery stock) may have contributed to the greater return of small (i.e., A-run) steelhead in the aggregate SY2023 escapement (Appendix D-2, Table 2).
+This poses a challenge to fisheries managers because it has impacted fishing regulations and public perception of fewer returning Brun steelhead (Copeland et al. 2017; Bowersox et al. 2019).
 It is also important to recognize that size and age trends could behave differently between A-run dominant and B-run dominant stocks; therefore, fisheries managers must be cautious in their data interpretation and instead look at stock-specific trends to better inform their conclusions.

-Overall, the increase in wild Chinook Salmon abundance in SY2022 is the result of many factors.
-An increase in two-saltwater returns was observed in SY2022, likely due to the increased number of returning one-saltwater jacks in SY2021 (Baum et al. 2022b).
-The majority of the SY2022 returning adults (87%) outmigrated to the ocean in 2020, the same year that new flexspill operations were implemented at LGR to facilitate better passage conditions for smolts.
-It is possible that the change in spill operations at LGR positively influenced the SY2022 Chinook Salmon return; however, we cannot assume a single cause-and-effect relationship is responsible for the observed trends when there are several factors that affect survival.
-If this was the case, then we would expect higher jack returns in SY2022 because these fish outmigrated in 2021 with better passage conditions from the LGR flex-spill operations and had favorable ocean conditions upon ocean entry (overall ocean score for 2021 was in the "good" category; NOAA Fisheries 2022).
-Although the number of hatchery jacks increased compared to SY2021, the number of wild jacks decreased, so we may expect lower wild two-saltwater returns in SY2023.
-Despite the decrease in wild jacks this year, we still see a slight increasing trend in wild jacks over the past five years, which could be due to normal variation in year-to-year abundance or may be related to the improving ocean conditions since 2015 (NOAA Fisheries 2022).
-Overall, several factors such as passage and ocean conditions influence anadromous salmonid survival in river and ocean systems (Lawson et al. 2004; Schaller et al. 2014), and fisheries managers must consider the relationships between these factors in the context of life history and survival.
+Interspecific interactions with other Pacific salmonids can impact the abundance of B-run steelhead.
+Pink Salmon are often substantially more abundant in odd-numbered calendar years, and a negative correlation between the interannual change in abundance of Pink Salmon and B-run steelhead has been shown across 38 years (Ruggerone et al. 2023).
+In contrast, A-run steelhead do not show a significant difference in abundance between odd and even years, suggesting less interaction or competition with Pink Salmon compared to B-run steelhead (Ruggerone et al. 2023).
+Further, we expect to see large interannual variation in the overall and stock-specific abundance of A- and B-run steelhead.
+Overall, several factors such as hydropower passage and ocean conditions influence anadromous salmonid survival in river and ocean systems (Lawson et al. 2004; Schaller et al. 2014), and fisheries managers must consider the relationships between these factors in the context of life history and survival.